gmontamat/mercedes-benz-greener-manufacturing/README.md

 * If X0 through X8 are used, group long tail features to avoid trouble when new levels are seen on test data
 * Try some interactions between variables in linear models
 * Use ID column as a feature
+* Add vector decomposition features (SVD, PCA, etc.)
+* Cluster the data (maybe using k-means) and train a different model on each cluster
+* Use an algorithm for tuning the xgboost regressor

 ## Useful links